JasperFx/marten/docs/testing/integration.md

 <sup><a href='https://github.com/JasperFx/marten/blob/master/src/Marten.AspNetCore.Testing/IntegrationCollection.cs#L5-L10' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_integration_collection' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-For integration testing, It can be benifitial to a have a slim base class like this one:
+For integration testing, It can be beneficial to a have a slim base class like this one:
 <!-- snippet: sample_integration_streaming_example -->
 <a id='snippet-sample_integration_streaming_example'></a>
 ```cs